 t-1 means the disclosure year preceding the disclosure year in question.

-The ‘amount carried forward’ for the last disclosure year of a regulatory period (other than a quality standard variation CPP regulatory period) is nil.
+The ‘amount carried forward’ for the last disclosure year of a regulatory period is nil.

 Where an EDB is subject to a DPP determination for no more than one consecutive disclosure year of the DPP regulatory period, the ‘amount carried forward’ for that disclosure year is nil.